 Starving for a bit of Western food but don’t want to loosen the purse strings?
 There is a fair number of high-quality establishments specializing in cheap, Western grub.
 Greek Souvlaki whips up a mean vegetarian or meat souvlaki alongside other Greek-style dishes, whilst Kebab Shack, situated directly opposite, is Hoi An’s greasy spoon where you can find a delicious yet affordable English breakfast, Middle-Eastern style kebab, and sausage butty.
 For burgers Jim’s Snack Bar and Circle are the most popular.

 Vegans, vegetarians and health nuts are equally well-catered for in Hoi An.
 At Rosie’s, patrons can enjoy a range of juices, vegan cakes, and breakfast, brunch and lunch options … the list goes on.
 Karma Waters is a great place to devour some nutritious vegan food, both Vietnamese and international, and gluten-free baked goods.
 Our guide on vegetarian restaurants in Hoi An will help you discover more of the best veggie and vegan-friendly eateries across town including Am and Annen.
-Not to be outdone An Bang beach hosts world-class vegan venues – The Fisherman and Goom Rustic.

 If an unforgettable food experience is what you’re after and you don’t mind a bit of a splurge, you’ve got your fair share of high-end restaurants to choose from, such as Hoi An Riverside Restaurant.
 This swanky establishment is hard to fault, offering impeccable service and superb European cuisine with a Vietnamese touch as well as romantic views edging the scenic Thu Bon River in the Old Town.